-The location and distribution of survey control marks in a GNSS survey do not depend significantly on factors such as network shape or mark inter-visibility, but rather on an optimum layout with sufficient redundancy to achieve the intent of the survey and any required specifications.
+The location and distribution of survey control marks in a GNSS survey is dependent on an optimum layout with sufficient redundancy to achieve the intent of the survey and any required specifications.
+Unlike traditional terrestrial surveys, GNSS surveys are less dependent on factors such as network shape or mark inter-visibility..